ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec ID: A_PCM/FLOAT/IEEE

-Codec Name: Floating Point, IEEE compatible
+Codec Name: Floating-Point, IEEE compatible

 Description: The audio bit depth **MUST** be read and set from the `BitDepth Element` (32 bit in most cases).
 The floats are stored as defined in [@!IEEE.754] and in little-endian order.
 Corresponding ACM wFormatTag : 0x0003